wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-onedrive-collaboration-use/includes/sync.md

 ![Files will appear in File Explorer in the OneDrive folder with OneDrive – CompanyName](../media/file-explorer.png)

 When users add, change, and delete files and folders from the OneDrive mobile app or access them from a web browser, the files and folders are automatically added, changed, or deleted on their computer and vice versa.
 To upload files to OneDrive, simply copy or move them to OneDrive in File Explorer or Finder.
 Users can also use File Explorer to organize their OneDrive by organizing, creating, moving, restoring, and renaming files and folders.
 OneDrive syncs all these changes automatically.
 Once the files are synced, they can work with them offline if necessary.
-Whenever they’re online, any changes that they or others make will sync automatically.
+Whenever they're online, any changes that they or others make will sync automatically.

-If a user doesn’t want to sync all of their folders in OneDrive to their computer, they can specify the folders they’d like to sync by unchecking the folders they don’t want to sync in the **Sync your OneDrive files PC** dialog box.
+If a user doesn't want to sync all of their folders in OneDrive to their computer, they can specify the folders they'd like to sync by unchecking the folders they don't want to sync in the **Sync your OneDrive files PC** dialog box.
 The sync settings are unique to each computer.

 ## Syncing other files
 Users can start syncing a SharePoint or Microsoft Teams library by using the Sync button in the toolbar: